UltraCakeBakery/kit-forms/README.md

 To use this library effectively you need a basic understanding of SvelteKit and its form actions workflow.
 This library supports edge runtimes and is cross-browser compatible.
 You can check our supported browsers list and caveats in the apendix of this documentation

+# Introduction
+kit-forms is a library that provides you with a simple API for quickly generating user-friendly, progessively enhanced forms.
+All generated forms are guaranteed to work when javascript is disabled.
+When javascript is disabled the forms automatically fallback to native browser formvalidation as much as possible.

+On the serverside kit-forms automatically parses the incoming FormData for you, so you do not need to `await request.formData()`.
+If any error occures while parsing, kit-forms will handle that error for you.
+When parsing the FormData is complete, kit-forms will validate the FormData against the exact same validations as the form in the users browser.
+If there is any discrepancy (which can occure when a user manipulates the form, uses a http client to post dangerous data, etc) kit-forms will automatically throw errors, and display error messages under their corrosponding fields in form.

+TL:DR; When using kit-forms you can quickly generate forms that are fast, safe, secure and a joy to use / write processing backend code for.

+NOTE: This library does not offer any stylesheets, css resets or additional validation packages.
+We leave all of this up to you.

 # Installation

 You can use your package manager of choice to install this package from npm.